grafana/grafana/contribute/backend/README.md

 ## Guidelines specifically for backend developers

-For anyone who reviews code for Grafana's backend, get a basic understanding of the content of the following files:
+For anyone who reviews code for the Grafana backend, get a basic understanding of the content of the following files:

 - [Currently recommended practices](/contribute/backend/recommended-practices.md)
 - [Services](/contribute/backend/services.md)